amit-agni/cutlery/README.md

 <!-- badges: end -->

 Collection of functions used for performing range of common tasks.
-Convert columns to factors, get fiscal year from a date, query postgreSQL database, write to clipboard, send email from Outlook, kill a windows process
+Convert columns to factors, get fiscal year from a date, query postgreSQL database, write to clipboard, send email from Outlook, kill a windows process, a ggplot theme

 All contributions are welcome